 Why does it matter?

-Volumetric weight, also known as dimensional weight, is a pricing technique for commercial freight transport (including courier and postal services).
+Volumetric weight, also known as weight, is a pricing technique for commercial freight transport (including courier and postal services).
+The benefits of calculating volumetric weight include:

 How to calculate volumetric weight